nickpoz97/automated-insulin-pump/README.md

 The software needs to monitor blood status through sensors and inform user with values and messages printed on a display.
 It must also lower sugar value if it rises quickly or if it is high.
 Sugar control can be done only if there is enough insulin in the reservoir.

 ## Scenarios
+### Starting from a good and stable state, user consumes food with sugar
+* Initial Hypothesis
+	* sugar is at a good level and is stable, insuline level in reservoir is good
+* Normal Flow
+	* sugar raises and the controller uses the pump to inject insuline and to lock sugar rising
+* Bad Situation
+	* sugar level raises at a level above safe bound so it is injected more insulin to lower it.
+After some minutes sugar level should return to a good state and continues to go down slowly
+* Ending
+	* Insulin amount is lower than the amount at the beginning
+	* Display may inform that insulin is under a certain bound if it is the case

+### Starting from a low sugar level, user consumes food with sugar
+* Initial Hypothesis
+	* sugar is low, so the user consumes something containing sugar
+* Normal Flow
+	* sugar starts rising and after some minutes sugar level is in a good stare
+* Bad Situation 1
+	* user hasn' t taken enough sugar and sugar level is stable goes down anyway
+* Bad situation 2
+	* user has taken too much sugar and level raises very quickly
+* Ending
+	* Display should indicate to user the status

 ## General Design
 * This software is designed to be an abstraction of a real time embedded system that runs in polling mode with an infinite loop.
 * Since it runs on a general purpose operating sysem, it doesn' t rely on time, but instead it is designed to be executed on a simulated environment where blood is an object that represents an *abstract model* of real blood.